Bookmark

 • The basic building block of a six-week reading programme with the option to extend provides schools with the flexibility to deliver quick reading ‘boosts’ as well as longer-term support.

-• Every school is assigned a dedicated Community Manager who will facilitate and provide administrative support throughout the programme.
+• Every school is assigned a dedicated School Relationship Manager who will facilitate and provide administrative support throughout the programme.

-• Bookmark offers volunteers the flexibility of being able to volunteer from their desk, broadening the range of people who can offer schools their time and providing a more diverse range of role models for participating children.
+• Bookmark offers volunteers the flexibility to volunteer from home at a time that suits them, broadening the range of people who can offer schools their time and providing a more diverse range of role models for participating children.

-• Depending on the number of reading programmes purchased, Bookmark offers a range of packages that provide additional resources to support and promote a whole school reading culture.
-Resources include curated packs of books for the library, entry for two categories in the Spark!
-School Book Awards and access to grants for literacy CPD.
+• Bookmark offers a range of packages that provide additional resources to support and promote a whole school reading culture.
+Resources include curated packs of books for the library and access to grants for literacy CPD.

-• Bookmark publishes a free online magazine for children called The Story Corner.
-The magazine features stories, writing activities and games and is a useful resource for children who may struggle to access books at home.
+• Bookmark publishes a free magazine for children called The Story Corner which is distributed to schools, hospitals and pupil referral units across the country.
+The magazine features stories, writing activities and games and is also available to read online.

 Visit the resource